robertbenjamin/Job-Search/job-search.md

 **Can I solve really technical problems like brain teasers and algorithms?**

 **Have I built projects that display a good range of skills?**

+Yes, I've built full-stack projects in a number of different frameworks, both with Ruby and Javascript.

 **Do I know people who can recommend me?**